 Can Quick Assist transfer files?

 "I am running Quick Assist to help a colleague with computer problems (in the same LAN).
-The tool running fine except for one important thing that copy and paste don't work.
+The tool running fine except for one important thing copy and paste don't work.
 I clear my clipboard, etc. But there’s no effect.
 Can Quick Assist transfer files?
 If it can, may I use the copy-paste function through the Quick Assist program?"

-Sorry, the answer is negative
+Sorry, the answer is NO

 Step 1.
 On your computer, search “Quick Assist” in the search box and open it.
-If you are the one who gives assistance, choose “Assist another person” under the “Give assistance”.
+If you are the one who gives assistance, choose Assist another person under Give assistance.

 Step 2.
-Enter the email or phone number, click on “Next”, input the password and click "Sign in".
+Enter the email or phone number, click Next, input the password, and click Sign in.
 Then you will get a security code valid for 10 minutes.

 Step 3.
-For the one who gets assistance, enter the security code in the main interface of the Quick Assist, and click "Share Screen".
+For the one who gets assistance, enter the security code in the main interface of Quick Assist, and click Share Screen.

 Step 4.
-Choose "Full Control" or "View Screen", and then click "Continue".
-On the remote PC, click on "Allow".
+Choose Full Control or View Screen, and then click Continue.
+On the remote PC, click Allow

 Step 5.
 Now, the computer interface of the person providing help is like the picture below.